Flexible aggregation of compositional predictors with shared effects for microbiome association analysis: Introduction

 However, these existing modeling approaches have critical limitations.
 The penalty-based methods proposed by \cite{lin2014variable} and \cite{Shi2016} provide point estimates of regression coefficients that do not fully capture the uncertainty.
 In addition, these methods are optimized for prediction, rather than feature selection, and tend to have relatively high false positive rates \citep{zhang2021bayesian}.
 The Bayesian approach proposed by \cite{zhang2021bayesian} requires external information about a phylogenetic tree for estimation; this information reflects global genomic similarity between species, which may be an imperfect or noisy reflection of their functional similarity in driving an outcome of interest.
 Although \cite{bien2021tree} account for the presence of rare features, they similarly rely on a fixed externally defined tree to achieve feature aggregation.

-In this article, we introduce Bayesian Regression with Agglomerated Compositional Effects using a dirichLET process (BRACElet), a framework tailored for analyzing microbiome data that adeptly navigates inherent challenges such as its compositional structure, high dimensionality, and phylogenetic similarity.
-To effectively handle the fixed-sum constraint, we leverage current research in sampling from truncated multivariate normal densities.
-This method facilitates the direct sampling of compositionally constrained regression coefficients within our Gibbs sampling framework.
-Additionally, we incorporate a spiked Dirichlet process prior to achieve sparse variable selection and allow for natural clustering of features in compositional microbiome profiles, thus effectively addressing the challenge posed by rare features.
+In this article, we introduce Bayesian Regression with Agglomerated Compositional Effects (BRACE), a framework tailored for analyzing microbiome data that adeptly navigates inherent challenges such as its compositional structure, high dimensionality, and rare features.
+To address the fixed-sum constraint in compositional regression, we propose a spike-and-cluster prior that combines Bernoulli activity indicators, an Ewens partition prior on the finite active set, and a projection-based constrained Gaussian prior on the cluster effects (Figure \ref{fig:plate-diagram}).
+The Ewens partition prior is the finite exchangeable partition law associated with the Ewens sampling formula, originally introduced as a probability model for the partition structure of a finite sample into allelic types \citep{Ewens1972}, and it is commonly interpreted more broadly as an exchangeable model for species-abundance or type-abundance configurations \citep[][]{Ewens1972, Antoniak1974, Kingman1978}.
+The corresponding partition law can also be obtained as the finite exchangeable partition distribution induced by a Chinese restaurant process \citep{Pitman1996, Pitman2006}.
+In our model, it allows active coefficients to be grouped into data-adaptive clusters sharing a common effect.
+The projection-based Gaussian prior then enforces the required zero-sum constraint on the induced regression coefficients, enabling posterior sampling directly within the compositionally valid parameter space via Gibbs sampling.
+Furthermore, our proposed method enables simultaneous variable selection and natural clustering of compositional microbiome profiles, effectively tackling the challenge posed by rare features.
 Through clustering the coefficients of sparsely observed features, we achieve substantial dimension reduction, resulting in denser features representing groups of organisms with shared effects, ultimately enhancing the prediction of clinical outcomes.
 Our innovative approach clusters regression coefficients in a data-adaptive manner, strategically collapsing rare features to generate denser groupings.
-To the best of our knowledge, BRACElet stands as the first Bayesian method for high-dimensional compositional regression with flexible microbiome feature aggregation and selection, avoiding a reliance on external taxonomic or phylogenetic tree information.
+To the best of our knowledge, BRACE stands as the first Bayesian method for high-dimensional compositional regression with flexible microbiome feature aggregation and selection.